-No-Sew Homemade Rag Rug (Or trivet, potholder, centerpiece, place mat, what-have-you.)
+No-Sew Homemade Rag Rug

-2. Tie two strips in a simple loose knot.
-You’ll be trying to shove fabric through this later, so too tight and you might get aggravated.
+Hold two strips together and LOOSELY knot them back on themselves.
+You’ll be trying to shove fabric through this later, so if it’s too tight, you’ll get aggravated.
 Also, notice that the pieces in the picture are UNEVEN.
-At the end of every strand, you’ll have to join a new one, and it looks better if that’s staggered.
+At the end of every strand, you’ll have to join a new one. Β Rag rugs look better if that’s staggered.Β If you want stripes like mine, arrange your colors to alternate A,B,A,B when you lay them flat.

-Intermission: WHEW, this is way harder to explain than it is to do!
+WHEW, this is way harder to explain than it is to do!
 For another explanation, in fact the only other explanation I’ve seen on the whole internet, click here.

 Let’s also pause to learn how to join (slip-knot) strips to each other: